qwerfd2/Groove_Coaster_2_Server/README.md

 | Progress Grid       | Not supported.                                                                                                         |
 | Additional features | Account/device whitelisting and banning.                                                                               |

 This project is for game preservation purposes only.
+Creative liberty and conveniences have been taken when it comes to specific implementation.
+The goal is not to ensure 1:1 behavior, but to guarrantee the minimum viability of playing this game.
 It is provided as-is, per the MIT license.

 You are not allowed to use it for commercial purposes.
 You shall bare all the responsibility for any potential consequences as a result of running this server.
 If you do not agree to these requirements, you are not allowed to replicate or run this program.